 Exposure to crime is an important neighborhood characteristic that likely affects home values.
 Unfortunately, comprehensive data on crime is only available at the county-level, and our analysis did not find that neighborhoods located in counties with higher crime rates had lower property values.
 We do, however, control for the median age of residents in the neighborhood and the percent of families that are single-mothers with children under 18 living in the home.
 Both are correlated with crime rates (-.28 and .47 respectively), suggesting that we are likely capturing crime effects in our analysis.

-To further investigate this, we obtained data from ten large cities from US City Open Data Census where crimes were coded using geo-coordinates.
+To further investigate this, we obtained data from 10 large cities from U.S. City Open Data Census where crimes were coded using geo-coordinates.
 The analysis is described in more detail in the Appendix.
 The results did not affect our estimates of the association between black population and home values, providing further reassurance that explicitly measuring crime at the neighborhood level would not change the conclusions of this research.

 Income mobility and other metrics

-Using data from Chetty, Hendren, Jones, and Porter, we measure income mobility of black children by showing the average income rank by metropolitan area for black adults aged 31-37 who grew up in low-income families, defined as those at the 25th percentile of the national income distribution.
+Using data from Chetty, Hendren, Jones, and Porter, we measure income mobility of black children by showing the average income rank by metropolitan area for black adults aged 31 to 37 who grew up in low-income families, defined as those at the 25th percentile of the national income distribution.
 Chetty and his coauthors made these data available at the level of commuting zones, which are like metropolitan areas but defined to include non-metropolitan counties and use a slightly different algorithm to assign counties to areas.
 We assign commuting zones to metropolitan areas by assigning the largest county (by 2010 population) in each commuting zone to its metropolitan area.

 We follow Chetty, Hendren, Jones, and Porter in supplementing our analysis with data from Stephens-Davidowitz on the prevalence of anti-black Google searches in the metropolitan area.
 In the absence of representative survey data at the metropolitan scale on racist beliefs, this metric is one of the few potential indicators of racist or anti-black sentiment available.
 If racism is a factor in the devaluation of black homes, and Google searches that use anti-black slang indicate racism, then this metric may explain some of the variation in devaluation.